 Collaboration with U.S. Colleges and Universities, 2019-ongoing:

 Where Self-Awareness meets Social Awareness: Social Justice and Community Advocacy Immersions, combined with Yoga and Meditations bringing you deeper into your personal human journey

 “Never doubt that a small group of thoughtful, committed citizens can change the world,” Margaret Mead

 Melassa is non-profit organization, founded in 2001, dedicated to bring social awareness in Latin American and Latino communities, as well as a space to bridge people across border lines.
 Their philosophy is based on inclusion and unity, while exploring all American identities and ancestral lineages–African, Native American, and European; Eastern/Western Cosmologies.

 Since 2001, Melassa Foundation has coordinated three main programs: 1) Research and Visual Documentation Program producing advocacy films that explore issues of identity, memory, cultural diversity, and social change; 2) Identity, Culture, and Technology Workshop Program teaching community participants how to use cameras (before cell phones came around) and organizing youth groups around the expressive arts, mainly dance and theatre; and 3) Cultural Exchange Program developing internships and international delegations for college students who want to get involved, start cultural projects of self-empowerment, and do social research in the Dominican Republic.

-10-day Social Justice and Community Advocacy Immersions in Dominican Republic, $950
+10-day Social Justice and Community Advocacy Immersions in Dominican Republic for Students, Teachers and Activists:

 Travel with us and immerse yourself in a cultural experience by the ocean shores of Santo Domingo, a city that was declared oral patrimony for the humanity by the United Nations for its musical traditions and Old Colonial City.
 Its historical richness reveals itself in the warmth of the local people and magnificent nature sites.